Updated January 2024

-Leaving Seville in March / April is the busy period because a lot of people walk then.
+Leaving Seville in March / April is the busy period because of the higher chance of ideal weather.
 Outside this time and especially in summer and winter the Vía can be very quiet and if you're walking you may find yourself alone a lot of the time.

 Following the Vía walking route would require a high degree of fitness and strength and an all-terrain bicycle.
 There are often road-based alternatives which may add some distance but would also be a lot easier for bikes.